Notebook of Avon Reah Smith-Ryan, 1942-1945

 an entertaining concert at A.I.F. or Palladina Theatre's

-about weekly - a game of cards or chess and most messages are
+about weekly - a game of cards or chess and most evenings are

-what would we give for a constant supply of real quarantine
+what would we give for a constant supply of real guaranteed

 news.